Municipal Research and Services Center: 1970s - 1980s

 In 1969, the State developed a new arrangement whereby the Bureau of Governmental Research at the University of Washington was dissolved.
 In its place an independent nonprofit called the Municipal Research and Services Center of Washington (MRSC) was created and contracted with the State's newly formed Municipal Research Council.
 As part of this new contract MRSC established a research library as a resource for local government public servants.
 As of 2011 it contained 12,000 books and subscribed to 300 periodicals.
 With its broader role and tighter relationship with the state, the 1970s were a large growth period for MRSC, with research requests tripling to over 3,000 annually.

 1990s – Present

-In the past two decades, MRSC has significantly expanded its services.
-In response to the passage of the Growth Management Act in 1990, MRSC added a new consulting focus on planning and development.
-It subsequently hired two full-time planning consultants and started publishing a series of handbooks on planning in partnership with the State's Department of Community Development.
-In 1997 MRSC broadened its customer base by making itself available to Washington county employees and officials.
-The organization has since also contracted with a number of associate partners to serve some special purpose districts including water and sewer districts, public hospital districts, and transit districts.
+In response to the passage of the Growth Management Act in 1990, MRSC expanded its services including consulting on planning and development, publishing a series of handbooks on planning in partnership with the State's Department of Community Development, making itself available to Washington county employees and officials, and contracting to serve some special purpose districts including water and sewer districts, public hospital districts, and transit districts.
 In 2002, MRSC started the MRSC Rosters program, a statewide small works and consultant roster system that currently hosts rosters for over 350 municipalities.